 PURTON STOKE is a small village in North East Wiltshire, population 175, 75 houses, with a public house, the Bell Inn 3 working dairy farms - Ponds Farm, Meadow Farm and Hardings Farm, and at least 5 former farms - Dairy Farm, Manor Farm, Brook Farm, New Farm and Wells farm.

-In 2010, we bought the Telephone Kiosk from BT for £1, and spent a few more pounds than that on cleaning it, rubbing it down and repainting and changing it into a village assett.
+In 2010, we bought the TELEPHONE KIOSK for £1, and spent a few more pounds than that on cleaning it, rubbing it down and repainting and changing it into a village assett.
 We now use it as a library / book exchange.

 Information and pictures will be added to this site, so please come back to catch up on the stories that include: